Presentation Tools – Help & FAQ

 2. Adding slides to your deck

-3. The slide appears in Your presentation with its ref and whether it’s a Negative or Postcard.
+- The slide appears in Your presentation with its ref and format label (Negative, Postcard, Time Capsule, or My-Private).

 2.2 Text‑only slides